It’s no wonder why eyelash curling is so popular. After all, nothing says alluring and gorgeous quite like perfectly curled lashes.

 So overall not a good idea.
 In fact, the only time it’s okay to curl lashes after applying mascara is…

-DO Use a Heated Lash Curler
+DO Use a Heated Lash Curler:

 Plus, heated lash curlers have a unique advantage – many of the best ones are wand-shaped and can be safely used after applying mascara to give your lashes an extra lift.

 Instead of forcing your lashes – and potentially tugging a few out – a heated eyelash curler slightly warms the mascara so you get an extra bend and lift and then it ‘sets’ when the mascara hardens again.

-DO Take Care of Those Lashes
+Do Take Care of Those Lashes:

 On the other hand, the more brittle, rough, and overall unhealthy they are, the more likely to get breakage and unflattering angles when you try to curl.

 In essence, it all boils down to the golden rule: take care of your lashes and they’ll take care of you.

 Sleeping with mascara is a surefire way to brittle lashes – not to mention that it can end up in your eyes, causing eye irritation and increasing the risk of infections.
 Oh, and did we mention panda eyes?

-You can even go a step above and give your lashes some real TLC by using an eyelash conditioner that contains nutrients, amino acids, peptides and extracts to nourish and moisturize as well as strengthen and fortify lashes against thinning and breakage.
+You can even go a step above and give your lashes some real TLC by using an eyelash conditioner that contains nutrients, amino acids, peptides, and extracts to nourish and moisturize as well as strengthen and fortify lashes against thinning and breakage.